 The inventor/founder, Arthur Lih, created this product after hearing a story about the death of an 8 year-old boy after he had choked on a grape.
 He has professed, “How in this world of tremendous widespread innovation and achievement are we not able to save a child from dying on a grape!”
 It has become his mission to save as many lives, from this senseless type of death, as possible.

 The LifeVac is a non-powered single patient portable suction apparatus developed for resuscitating a choking victim when standard ACLS protocol has been followed without success.
 The negative pressure generated by the force of the suction is 3 times greater than the highest recorded choke pressure.
 The duration of suction is minimal so LifeVac is safe and effective.
-It will be available to the public in the coming weeks and there is a waiting list on the website to register to receive it upon its release.

 My anxiety level, along with that of my parents’ caregivers, about my parents’ risk of choking has been drastically reduced just since finding out about this apparatus.
 I can’t begin to express how critically important LifeVac will be not just for the MS population globally but for the relief of the psychological toll their dysphagia has on their family and caregivers.
 There is now hope.